-As an active member of the board you are expected to:
+As an active member of WCC you are expected to:

-- contribute to the work of the committee - prepare for meetings to enable you to participate fully in the debates - take into account both your own views and the views of any branch of practice, group of the profession or organisation you may be representing - assume various roles as the need arises, for example, helping with projects in your area of expertise - provide a steer to the work of the secretariat - always uphold the confidentiality of your committee.
-As a member of the medical profession and as an elected representative, always expected to behave in a professional manner.
-Always treat patients, colleagues and staff with respect.
-If you have a concern, raise it straight away with the chair of committee or with the committee secretary. - familiarise yourself with the BMA standards of behaviour expected of elected representatives under the BMA code of conduct.
+- contribute to the work of the WCC - assume various roles as the need arises, for example, providing particular assistance with projects in your area of expertise - provide a steer to the work of the secretariat - You should uphold the confidentiality of your committee at all times.
+As a member of the medical profession and as an elected representative, you should behave in a professional manner at all times.
+You should always treat patients, colleagues and staff with respect.
+If you have a concern, raise it straight away with the chair of committee or with the committee executive officer.